2 Nautical Days in Nice

 As seems to be the pattern during my trips to France, we encountered another transportation strike that required us to be a bit flexible with our plans.
 During our final day in Paris, I received a cancellation notice for our outbound flight to Nice the next day, with an explanation that the air traffic controllers were going on strike.
 Quickly adapting to the situation at hand, we moved our flight a day forward and immediately headed to Orly Airport to catch our new plane—however this also meant we needed a new hotel booking as we’d be arriving a night earlier than planned.
 With a quick “hotels Nice France” search I found a last minute deal at the Nice Hotel Côte D'Azur, and secured a deluxe room for only $75 per person which typically costs at least €275 per night!

-Upon our late arrival, we enjoyed a bottle of sparkling water and a cheese board in the shared lounge equipped with evening entertainment.
+Upon our late arrival, we enjoyed a bottle of sparkling water and cheese board in the shared lounge equipped with evening entertainment.
 As the only guests using the space, we chatted with the two employees manning the bar and graciously accepted their local recommendations.

-Once inside our deluxe air-conditioned room, we found an electric tea pot, a fridge, a safety deposit box, a flat-screen TV and a private marble bathroom with a shower.
+Once inside our deluxe air-conditioned room, we found an electric tea pot, a fridge, a safety deposit box, a flat-screen TV and a private marble bathroom.
 The dried hot chocolate and coffee packets that came with the kettle were surprisingly divine to drink in the morning, and a long steamy shower in the luxurious bathroom was the perfect way to relax after a stressful travel day.
 While we didn’t partake in this offering, buffet and continental breakfast options are available every morning.
 If you’re in a pinch and need last-minute Nice France hotel accommodations, look no further than Hotel Nice Côte D'Azur!

 What to Do in Nice?